User Guide

 -

-pins the first task in the task list
+pin_task 1pins the first task in the task list

-Illustration of usage of pin_task
+Illustration of usage of pin_task:

-Illustration of the interaction between pin_task
+Illustration of the interaction between pin_task and sort_task:

 Unpinning a task: unpin_task